chauff/IN4325/projectCoreIR.md

 Based on prior experience we put the following restrictions on your choice of project, no matter if you reproduce a paper or follow your own research idea:

 - **You can only conduct a project on neural IR if you have succesfully completed the Deep Learning course beforehand.**
-- Your project needs to have a **major IR component** (implementing a retrieval model, a query suggestions approach, a collaborative search engine interface, etc.).
+- The main focus of your project is *IR* (testing different retrieval models, evaluating different search engine result page interfaces, exploring different modes of searching, etc.).
+Recommender systems are not considered core IR.
-- The project makes use of an actual search engine.
+- The project makes use of an **actual search engine** (i.e. you set up your own instance of Lemur, Elasticsearch, etc.; it is not sufficient to retrieve search results from the Bing API).
 - The project focuses on **textual data** (not video/audio/genomics/.... data).

 We have a first deadline in week 3.2, so you will get early feedback on the suitability of your proposal.